EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 Real-World Flexibility Without Sacrificing Control

-Matt closes this segment by noting that these capabilities allow Fabric to serve as a centralized integration hub across any mix of internal and external systems.
-Whether a transaction is initiated from a mobile device, an external partner, or a scheduled batch job, Fabric can receive the request, validate it, and route it intelligently based on business logic and system availability.
+Matt closes this segment by noting that these capabilities allow Fabric to operate as a centralized integration hub across both internal and external systems.
+Whether a transaction is initiated from a mobile device, an external partner, or a scheduled batch job, Fabric can receive the request, validate it, and route it intelligently based on defined business logic and system availability.

 Learn more about Adaptive Integration Fabric